Coarse Personalization: Introduction

 \section{Introduction}

-Developments in heterogeneous\textendash treatment effects estimation techniques enable firms to target customers close to the individual level.
-The state of the art personalized marketing technology leverages machine learning to form granular segments wherein a customer with a set of unique covariates can constitute a segment by herself.\footnote{In one-to-one marketing, a firm's marketing mix is tailored to each individual \citep{Arora2008}.
-Personalization based on heterogeneous treatment effects provides a modern implementation that approximates one-to-one marketing based on a high-dimensional vector of characteristics.
-If the set of covariates is relevant and large enough the two approaches will coincide.
-This is essentially the approach that has been advocated by CRM marketing consultants \citep{Peppers1997}.} Such granular segmentation and targeting approaches allow marketers to construct personalized targeting regimes where only customers who generate positive incremental profits for the firm are targeted \citep{Hitsch2018,Ascarza2018,Yoganarasimhan2020,Dube2017,Athey2021}.
-Consequently, marketing decisions are profit maximizing because individuals are targeted only when the marginal benefit outweighs the marginal cost of targeting.
+Improvements in estimating heterogeneous treatment effects enable firms to target customers on an almost individual level.
+Leveraging state-of-the-art machine learning techniques, firms can fully personalize; individual customers with a unique set of covariates can form their own segment.\footnote{In one-to-one marketing, a firm's marketing mix is tailored to each individual \citep{Arora2008}.
+Personalization based on heterogeneous treatment effects provides a modern implementation that approximates one-to-one marketing using a high-dimensional vector of individual characteristics.
+If the set of covariates is relevant and large enough, the two approaches will coincide. } Full personalization involves both tailoring the marketing mix for each customer and targeting only customers who generate positive incremental profits for the firm.
+Consequently, full personalization is profit-maximizing because individuals are targeted only when their marginal benefit of targeting outweighs their marginal cost.

+However, in practice, firms face barriers implementing these personalization and targeting procedures.
+First, firms are concerned about the cost: As an example, if a small firm sends an identical email to 25,000 customers using an email marketing platform (e.g., MailChimp), it would need to spend tens of dollars.
+If that same firm were to send fully personalized messages, it would need to spend a few thousand dollars\textemdash that is, two orders of magnitude more.
+Second, firms face the potential for unstable estimates: Firms using complex machine learning methods may be concerned that estimated treatment effects are noisy and their personalization models could be hindered by variance.
+Finally, firms are concerned about downstream fairness or inequity complaints: As another consequence of noisy estimates, two similar customers may receive significantly different sets of marketing mix variables.